robinzng/robinzen/exampleSite/content/_index.md

 ### About Me

 Hello!
 I'm Robin, a data scientist currently located in Philly.
 I graduated from Dartmouth College in June 2019 with a degree in Mathematics.
-I love community building, adventure cycling, and hand-drawing animations.
+I love community building, adventure cycling, and <a href="https://www.robinzen.com/animations" target="_blank">hand-drawing animations</a>.

 ### About My Website